 "Find lukewarm service and red-hot cooking at this under-the-radar Cambodian restaurant.
-Some of the menu’s best items include the spicy papaya salad and the pad kee mao, flat rice noodles with meat, chile, and garlic.
-Note: the restaurant tends to close earlier than posted hours if the dining room is empty." - Mona Holmes, Brian Addison
+Some of the menu’s best hits include the spicy papaya salad and the pad kee mao, flat rice noodles with diner’s choice of protein, chile, and garlic.
+Other dishes to try include the fiery red beef sticks, served with a tangy slaw, its brimming bowl of boat noodles, and one of its rice porridges.
+Note: the restaurant tends to close earlier than posted hours if the dining room is empty." - Mona Holmes

 "When dining in Long Beach, one of the hardest tasks is choosing a favorite Cambodian restaurant.
 The options are plentiful, with many operating for decades.
 Some specialize in one thing, while others like Crystal Cambodian/Thai Restaurant easily generate a delicious menu from morning until night.
 First, Crystal Cambodian has something that most Long Beach restaurants do not: a parking lot.
 So drive right in, and nestle in a booth or table where there’s a frequent stream of dishes flying out of the kitchen.
 Order an assortment but be sure to get the fiery red prahok ktis with ground pork, fish sauce, and aromatics with a side of cabbage.
 Tear off a leaf and use it as a crunchy vessel to scoop up a single bite.
 One might run out of cabbage but simply shift to a spoon for assistance and efficiency.
 For the uninitiated, prahok ktis is one of those dishes that will permanently be on an ordering list; its bold flavors will haunt you and make you wonder how this dish hasn’t been a regular part of your repertoire. —Mona Holmes" - Eater Staff